sunny-chung/hello-http/README.md

     - Binary File
     - None
   - with query parameters and headers
+- Connecting and sending payloads to WebSocket endpoints
 - Request management with infinite nested folders
 - Multiple examples (request templates) with 1-level inheritance for each request - handle different scenario of the same API in the same request entry
+- Multiple payload examples for WebSocket requests
 - Multiple subprojects per project, designed for multiple services use
 - Multiple environments (no inheritance) per subproject, in which each one has
   - Environment variables that can be embedded anywhere in the request (type `${{variable-name}}`)